tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-This is accomplished by specifying a list of function called `initialization_functions` as an attribute of the model class.
+This is accomplished by specifying a list of functions called `initialization_functions` as an attribute of the model class.
 These functions will
 be executed by the Model superclass when the model is instantiated or whenever a constant is changed.
 Because it is a list of functions, it is executed
 from start to finish, so the order of the functions can sometimes be important.
 The first function we will specify initializes the model constants and make
 use of the `get` method of the Constants object (`self.constants`) to obtain the input constants.
-We use the get method of the
+We use the `get` method of the
 `default_constants` dictionary (`self.default_constants`) to obtain the default constants in the event that the input constant has not been specified.

 Here, we initialize the constants needed by QC Lab which are the number of classical coordinates (`sim.model.constants.num_classical_coordinates`),